YOzaz/kursinis/docs/METRICS-GUIDE.md

 This guide explains all metrics used in the Lithuanian Propaganda Detection System.
 The system compares AI model results against expert annotations using statistical methods to measure performance accuracy.
 This implementation is based on research methodologies from Zaranka's Master's thesis (2025) and follows ATSPARA project standards for Lithuanian propaganda detection.

+**Recent Improvements (2025-05-29)**: Enhanced prompt engineering for more realistic metrics generation, improved model display accuracy, and better quality control measures to align with academic research standards.

 ## 🎯 Core Metrics

 ### 1. Precision (Tikslumas)